gclouduniverse/JupyterNotebooksDevelopmentManifesto/3_self_contained/README.md

-# Better GIT integration for GCP DeepLearning VMs
+# Ability to submit self-contained notebooks for a background execution

 To use integration: